Norwegian Gambling

 This prohibition is unique in Europe.
 However, it is useless.
 Gambling websites that allow Norwegian customers to gamble can easily create technical solutions, allowing them to make deposits easily.

-This law has negatively affected Norwegian tourists who want to visit Las Vegas or other cities where casinos can be found.
-If you stay in Las Vegas at the casino hotel, the card issued by a Norwegian bank becomes invalid.
+This law has negatively affected Norwegian tourists who want to visit Las Vegas or other cities where casinos are located.
+If you stay in Las Vegas at a casino hotel, the card issued by a Norwegian bank becomes invalid.
 You cannot even pay for accommodation or dinner in the restaurant!
-In this way, the government takes care of people...
+In this way, the government takes care of people.
 It is important to emphasize that Norwegians MAY gamble at online casinos of foreign companies.
 The government wants to create additional difficulties to stop moving money out of the country.

 It should be noted that the Government of Norway is either too foolish or too thoughtful.
 Its members believe that people should be protected from themselves.
-Therefore, a lot of gambling activities are banned.
+Therefore, many gambling activities are banned.

 Just take a look at the list of prohibited activities in Norway: